zaxymelkt/jjk/content/Systems/Global/Domain Manifestation.md

 A specific hand sign or signal unique to the user is required to expand someone's respective domain.
 From the outside, a domain's barrier is normally completely closed, making it appear as a floating black sphere that can even be moved slightly if needed.

-Upon your Domain being broken, or dispelling it manually, you instantly gain the condition Restricted 2.
+Upon your Domain being broken, or dispelling it manually, you instantly gain the condition [[Status Conditions#Restricted|Restricted]] 2.

 Domains are forcibly broken if the user drops below half of their health, or sustains more than 30 points of damage in a single turn.